88131 Lindau

 The onward journey crosses the railway line to Schönau.
 If you have now worked up an appetite for local apples, juices or wines, you can satisfy it in Schönau, for example.
 On the way to the last vantage point, you will pass the Haug winery and the Brög fruit farm.

-The signs now lead you to the "Entenberg": Here you have to hitch up your bike and climb some stairs.
-But it is worth it!
-After you have climbed the numerous steps, an unobstructed view of the Lindau island opens up.
+The signposts now lead you to the "Entenberg": Here you have to hitch up your bike and climb some stairs.
+But it's worth it!
+Once you have climbed the numerous steps, you will have a clear view of Lindau Island.

-Viewpoint "Entenberg
+Viewpoint "Entenberg"

 Kellereiweg 8